Koenigsegg Gemera: Specifications

 The Gemera is the company's first four-seater car.

 Powertrain

-The hybrid power train uses a pair of updated hot-V variants of the 5.0-litre twin-turbo HV8 from the Jesko.
-The HV8 powertrain has a combined power output of 2300 hp and 2750 Nm of torque when the engine runs on E85 fuel.
-The HV8 engine is mated to a 9-speed Light Speed Tourbillon Transmission (LSTT), a modified version of the 9-speed Light Speed Transmission found in the Jesko; while the I3 engine was mated to a direct drive (single-speed transmission).
+The hybrid powertrain uses an updated hot-V variant of the 5.0-litre twin-turbo HV8 from the Jesko.
+The HV8 powertrain has a combined power output of 1715 kW and 2750 Nm of torque when the engine runs on E85 fuel.
+The HV8 engine is mated to a 9-speed Light Speed Tourbillon Transmission (LSTT), a modified version of the 9-speed Light Speed Transmission found in the Jesko.

+Initially, Koenigsegg planned to offer an option of a hybrid powertrain using their twin-turbocharged TFG 2.0-litre inline-3, which would have been mated to a direct drive (single-speed transmission).
+However, in July, 2024, Christian Von Koenigsegg said that the inline-3 powertrain option would not be offered in the Gemera due to a lack of demand from customers.
+Notably, this engine features Koenigsegg's Freevalve technology, which means it doesn't use a camshaft.
+The engine produced 600 bhp at 7,500 rpm and 600 Nm from 2,000-7,000 rpm, with a redline of 8,500 rpm.
+Combined with the three electric motors, this powertrain produced a combined 1400 hp.

 Electric motors

 Three electric motors are included, one for each rear wheel with 500 hp and 1000 Nm each and the Dark Matter motor on the front axle with 600 kW (800 hp) and 1250 Nm.

 The Dark Matter motor is 15.1 in in diameter and 15.3 in thick, for a total weight of 39 kg.
 It uses a "raxial flux" design; an axial flux design complemented by a smaller radial flux component to flatten the torque response curve and reduce torque ripple.
 It uses carbon fiber to minimize weight for the rotor, stator, and housing.
 It is a six-phase motor instead of the conventional three-phase design.

 It comes with an 850V 14 kWh battery pack.